department-of-general-services/fmd_archibus_dashboard/notes/troubleshooting_charts.md

             name="total_area_gp"
             dataType="number"/>

-And you omit the third line, you will get the error "Cannot read property 'length' of undefined".
+And you omit the third line, you will get this error:

+    "Cannot read property 'length' of undefined".

 The same goes for text fields.
 If you leave out the dataType attribute, you'll get the same cryptic error.

+### You can only specify groupBy if the datasource type is grouping

+If you specify a field as having groupby capabilities:

+        <field table="bl"
+            name="site_id"
+            groupBy="true"/>

+Then you _must_ include the attribute 'grouping="true"' in the datasource specification.
+If you do not, then you will get this error:

+    Loading DataSource definition with id=[chartDrillDown_jt_ds_disaggregated].

 ## Things that will NOT break your chart